-[videopress V2AVafbc] In this video, I revisit nailing your niche.
-This is largely going to be sharing some kind of inner thoughts or insights that I have had recently about our niches, and an expansion of what I think we need to take…
+In this video, I revisit nailing your niche and share some insights that I have had recently about our niches, and an expansion of what I think we need to take into account when finding and defining our niche.
+I continually revisit my…

 Looking at future trends that I predict will impact the coaching profession